vernfongchao/MDP/README.md

 - Full CRUD for Reports
 - Full CRUD for Patients
 - Full CRUD for Departments
-- Full CRUD for Patients Emergency Contact
+- Full CRUD for Messages
 - Full CRUD for Many to Many relationships between, Reports, Patients, Departments, Staffs
 - Setup AWS S3 to allow staffs to upload profile picture for themselves or patients.
+- Setup WebSockets to allow messaging between staff in real time.

 ### Future Features